 Vegan protein powder separates itself from the dairy-based protein powder since it contains no dairy.
 It’s plant-based protein sources (like hemp, pea, soy, brown rice) offers a different vegan-friendly protein powder.
 Not to say it doesn’t hold its various side effects…

 This side effect may differ depending on the protein powder maker, but the high amount of sodium may be something to look out for if high blood pressure is a concerning issue.
+More on sodium risks by clicking here.

 Much like the dairy protein powders, vegan protein powders also may cause allergic reactions.
 Substances like soy and brown rice may cause allergic reactions that have symptoms like vomiting, rashes, diarrhea, and others.